splunk/addonfactory-ucc-generator/docs/custom_ui_extensions/context/custom_test_ui_command.md

 ### renderInputsPage

-`renderInputsPage(globalConfig, customComponents)` accepts the same 2 parameters as previouse function where:
+`renderInputsPage(globalConfig, customComponents)` accepts the same 2 parameters as previous function where:

 1st is **required** parameter referencing **globalConfig.json** file.
-For testing purposes we recommend to use the same global config that you have configured in your TA, but if there is a substitute can be created and reused in it's place.
+For testing purposes we recommend to use the same global config that you have configured in your TA, but if there is a substitute can be created and reused in its place.

 2nd one is **optional** and it is object of custom components shared in the same way as in [uccInit](./custom_project_init.md#add-to-uccinit) function.